dfrancati/dfrancati.github.io/_pages/publications.md

 ## Journals

+4. **Evolving Secret Sharing Revisited: Computational Security and Succinctness** Danilo Francati and Daniele Venturi\
+Designs, Codes, and Cryptography (2025).\
+To Appear.

 3. **Multi-key and Multi-input Predicate encryption (for Conjunctions) from Learning with Errors**
 Danilo Francati, Daniele Friolo, Giulio Malavolta, and Daniele Venturi\
 Journal of Cryptology, 37.24, (2024).
 DOI: 10.1007/s00145-024-09504-7\